We support long-term, short-term and temporary impairment including, but not limited to:

 Arrangements for examinations

-Accessibility Services work with the Assessment and Graduation Office which is responsible for providing special arrangements for formal examinations.
-Accessibility Services staff are happy to guide you through the process of submitting your annual application for special exam arrangements and explain how to provide the appropriate clinical evidence.
+Accessibility Services work with the Exams team which is responsible for providing special arrangements for formal examinations.
+Accessibility Services staff are happy to guide you through the process of obtaining special exam conditions if required

 Assistive Technology refers to the various software and hardware options that assist in addressing a range of disabilities, such as vision, learning and mobility impairments.
 The following range of equipment, hardware and software may be borrowed or accessed for use on campus by students who require it.
-Loaned equipment is normally provided free-of-charge through a booking system at Accessibility Services and needs to be returned at the end of each semester.
+Loaned equipment is normally provided free-of-charge through a booking system at Accessibility Services and needs to be returned upon use.

 Library Accessibility Space